Parvathy-alt/cryptonite_taskphase_Parvathy/Comprehending_Commands.md

 ## CAT COMMAND

 We learn about a very crucial command known as "cat" , it is used to concatenate  .
 To obtain the flag we use the cat command to concatenate the flag file in the home directory .
+Flag : `pwn.college{Y6pw3DtCARn5wQoanxHFMGXbkK_.dFzN1QDLwgTN0czW}`

 ## CATTING ABSOLUTE PATHS

 We use the cat command to concatenate the flag file from its absolute path like so : cat /flag" to obtain the flag which marks the successful compeltion of the challenege
+Flag : `pwn.college{8Bx1vgHmuBQaN6KiQdalgR6dHti.dlTM5QDLwgTN0czW}`

-## CATTING PRACTISE
+## MORE CATTING PRACTISE

-As the question suggests we are supposed to used cat command and access the absolute path of the flag file `cat /flag`
+We come to know the location fo the `flag` file is : `/usr/share/dpkg/flag` , then we use the following command to retrieve the flag :
+` cat /usr/share/dpkg/flag`
+Flag : `pwn.college{0nj_U2So9CSVqtB6tx2jogxJ5--.dBjM5QDLwgTN0czW}`

 ## GREPPING

 When the files we obtain out of concatenating become too complex we can use the grep command .
-The format for the greo command is as follows : `hacker@dojo:~$ grep SEARCH_STRING /path/to/file"` To obtain the flag the required line of command is as follows : `grep pwn.college /challenge/data.txt"`
+The format for the greo command is as follows : `hacker@dojo:~$ grep SEARCH_STRING /path/to/file"` To obtain the flag the required line of command is as follows : `grep pwn.college /challenge/data.txt"` Flag : `pwn.college{Y-hCItgkclHTcCsnWpoC9Axjr_c.ddTM4QDLwgTN0czW}`

 ## LISTING FILES